DeepwaterExploration/OpenCV-Quickstart/2_Custom_Framerate/c++/README.md

 ./main.bin
 ```

-This will launch the program, which will attempt to connect to the exploreHD camera and display the MJPEG frames in a window.
+This will launch the program, which will attempt to connect to the stellarHD camera and display the MJPEG frames in a window.

 ## Configuration